bjyurkovich/rest-tutorial-for-bio-science/README.md

 The fourth line simply prints the `bigg_models_version`.

 Awesome!
-He have our first RESTful access of the BiGG API (and it only took 5 lines of code)!
+We now have our first RESTful access of the BiGG API (and it only took 5 lines of code)!

 ### Getting more useful information from BiGG in Python
 OK, so we got some basic information, but what if we wanted to get information about a specific reaction such as Adenosine deaminase?
 Let's go to the BiGG docs: